Kovnir/Racing/README.md

 * You need to place start point and finish point.
 You can find it in `Prefabs` folder;
 * You need to set `Checkpoint`.
 You can find it in `Prefabs` folder.
 Copy it to your scene and place wherever you want.
 When you have done, set `Index` values for each checkpoint;
 * Go to `Racing -> Settings`, select `Levels` tab and push `Create New Level` button;
-* Setup time values for each stars and set level name;
+* Setup time values for each star and set level name;
 * Next, you need to create a button in the main menu and setup level num.
 * Done!